srmagura/real-cancellable-promise/README.md

 [Read the announcement post for a full explanation.](https://dev.to/srmagura/announcing-real-cancellable-promise-gkd) In particular, see the "Prior art" section for a comparison to existing cancellable promise libraries.

--   ⚛ Built with React in mind — no more "setState after unmount" warnings!
 -   ⚡ Compatible with [fetch](#fetch), [axios](#axios), and
     [jQuery.ajax](#jQuery)
 -   🐦 Lightweight — zero dependencies and less than 1 kB minified and gzipped
 -   🏭 Used in production by [Interface Technologies](http://www.iticentral.com/)
 -   💻 Optimized for TypeScript
+-   ⚛ Built with React in mind
 -   🔎 Compatible with
     [react-query](https://react-query.tanstack.com/guides/query-cancellation)
     query cancellation out of the box